NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Age of Ashes/Dragonshard Guardian.md

-Created by Mengkare and powered by a shard of the _[[Equipment/Orb of Dragonkind|Orb of Gold Dragonkind]]_, this construct is made of sculpted crystal draped in a beautiful gold filigree frame.
+Created by Mengkare and powered by a shard of the _[[Orb of Dragonkind|Orb of Gold Dragonkind]]_, this construct is made of sculpted crystal draped in a beautiful gold filigree frame.